stefanomunarini/Level-Up/README.md

 #### RESTful API

-We will develop a set of RESTful APIs which will be used by external developers to integrate our service in third party applications.
+We will develop a set of RESTful APIs which will be used by developers to integrate our service in third party applications.

 Only registered users will be allowed to use our APIs.

 The APIs will require the user to be authenticated before being able to execute any request.
-Moreover, we will add a mechanism to allow users to execute only 100 requests/day, in order to deny bad uses of the service.

 The APIs will have the following endpoints:

-- **POST** /api/v1/login which allows a user to authenticate in order to use the APIs.
-The body of the request will be
+- **GET** /api/v1/developed-games which returns the list of developed games by the developer who is sending the request

-		{
-			‘username’: ‘username’,
-			‘password’: ‘password'
-		}

-    and the response will contain a token to be used for every following request.
-- **GET** /api/v1/games?token=THE_TOKEN which will return a list of games in alphabetical order (with a pagination of 20 games in order to maintain a low response time)
-- **GET** /api/v1/game?token=THE_TOKEN&search_query=QUERY which will search the database for games containing QUERY in their name or description, and will return all the information of a game and the 10 best scores (if available) for that game.
+- **GET** /api/v1/sales-stats which returns a set of statistics (total earnings, games sold, etc.) of the developer who is sending the request
-- **GET** /api/v1/scores?token=THE_TOKEN&game_id=GAME_ID which will return the list of scores for a particular game, ordered by score descending)
+- **GET** /api/v1/game-stats/slug which returns a set of statistics for a particular game
-- **POST** /api/v1/game which will allow developers to create a new game.
-The request body will be

-        {
-            ‘token’: token,
-            'price': 0.99,
-            'url': URL,
-            'is_public': True,
-            ‘icon’: byte_stream,
-            ‘name’: ‘game_name’,
-            ‘description’: description,
-            ‘slug’: ‘slug'
-        }
+- **GET** /api/v1/game-search?query=query which returns a list of games which names or descriptions contain the query
+- **GET** /api/v1/top-games which returns the most played and the most sold games

 #### Responsive User Interface